euougo/100-days-of-code/log.md

 **Thoughts**: I think I can develop anything in this stack.

 ### Day 48: January 24, 2021

 **Today's Progress**: Today was making an integration with an backend node with a front in reactjs, used cors.

 **Thoughts**: These days are very hard, most of the day I am fighting with my pc...

+### Day 49: January 25, 2021

+**Today's Progress**: Today I was experimenting other cors configuration options, also cookie-parser.

+**Thoughts**: I will spend more time trying the things, feeling better about what I am doing.